Granite Size Cheat-Sheet for the Price-Conscious!

 |Gangsaw Slab||1.50 m. +/- x 2.50 m. +/-||Expensive||Countertop, Island, Table Top, Feature Wall|

 Granite tiles are a great option if you’re tight on budget.
-It’s the most affordable format among the other granite sizes.
+They are the most affordable format among the other granite sizes.

 A 0.60 m. x 0.60 m. x 18 mm.
 THK “Salt and Pepper” granite tile can cost you Php 1,100.00 a piece, while a “Black Galaxy” of the same size is around Php 2,200.00.